Menopause: The Bedfordshire NHS clinic that is "changing lives"

 Ms Quinn asked managers at Bedoc how they would feel about her "going off to do a bit of training and then actually starting a dedicated medical service as part of our extended access".

-To her shock and delight, the answer was, she said, "yes fine carry on - off you go".
+To her delight, the answer was, she said, "yes fine carry on - off you go".

 The service started with six patients.
 Two years later, the clinic has 31 patients on its books and 27 follow-ups to attend to.